How Much Does Business Insurance Cost?

 Median liability insurance costs are used versus average costs.
 Why?
 Because averages take into account outliers that may be far more expensive or incredibly cheap.
 The median cost gives you a more accurate picture of what the cost of a liability policy may be.
 Please note that these are just estimated costs—the final liability insurance costs for your small business insurance is always determined by the details of your business.
 For example, a business with hundreds of employees will pay more for a workers’ compensation premium than a small business with a handful of employees.

-The more risk your profession entails, the higher insurance costs you’ll pay.
-For example, the owner of an auto garage has a far higher risk of third party or employee injury than the owner of a grocery store.
+- Your Profession: The more risk if injury your profession entails, the higher insurance costs you’ll pay.
+For example, the owner of an auto garage has a far higher risk of third party or employee bodily injury than the owner of a grocery store.
 So the average cost of their general liability policy will be higher.

-Other factors that impact small business insurance cost:
+Miscellaneous factors that also impact the cost of small business insurance: